-Hunter 2, arrived with a rifle he'd just has a mercury tube recoil arrestor fitted and hadn't test fired.
+Hunter 2, arrived with a rifle he'd just has a mercury tube recoil suppressor fitted.
+He hadn't test fired the rifle afterwards.
 When we did, the stock split after the third shot and the rifle was unusable for the rest of the hunt.
 Fortunately, I had a spare rifle in camp he could use.

 Hunter 3, hadn't even fitted the scope to his new rifle by the time he arrived and when we tried to do it in camp the allen screws didn't fit the threads on the mounts.
 This one was easily cured though.
 All it took was a few spare allen screws I had in my kit.

-I hope this helps you in your selection of a good African hunting rifle and hopefully we'll get to share a campfire together somewhere down the road.
+I hope this helps you in your selection of a good African hunting rifle.